fiona76/ds_webapp/ui_behavior.md

 - Define expected user-visible behavior for current UI features.
 - Serve as the detailed behavior reference for development and regression verification.

+## Link Entry and Project Start
+- The app is intended to be accessed from a shared link.
+- After opening the link, users see a project start prompt with:
+  - `Create New Project`
+  - `Open Saved Project`
+- First-time users (no saved project yet) can create a new blank project and continue.
+They can save it later.
+- Returning users can open a saved project to resume from their previous state.
+- Once a new blank project is created, the standard layout and panel behavior below applies.

 ## Layout and Panels
 - Top menu has `File` (New, Open, Save, Save As) and `Edit` (Undo, Redo, Select All, Clear Selection).
 - Left side contains `Model Builder` and `Settings` (collapsible together).